tsuru/tsuru/docs/using/python.rst

 Deployment
 ==========

-You can just run tsuru app-deploy command and your project will be deployed:
+You can just run ``tsuru app deploy`` command and your project will be deployed:

 .. highlight:: bash

 ::

-    $ tsuru app-deploy -a blog .
+    $ tsuru app deploy -a blog .
      -- Using python version: 2.7.13 (default) --
      /home/application/current /